danclarksn/K18-LAB0296-SEC-your-compliance-journey/guidebook.md

     ![Policy Statement](./media/image22.png)

-    i.
+    a.
 Scroll to Related Lists and click **Policy Statements**.
        You should see nine policy statements added to the policy.

        ![Policy Statements List](./media/image23.png)

-    i.
+    b.
 Click any Reference number; for example 00357.
        A Policy Statement window opens with underlying reference number.

-    i.
+    c.
 Under Related Lists, click the **citations** tab and verify that at least one EU GDPR Regulation citation is aligned with that policy statement.

       ![Policy Statement](./media/image24.png)